-Policy C-WR-4a: Water conserving plumbing and water conserving landscaping shall be required in all new development projects.
-Prior to building permit issuance, the applicant shall submit to Permit Sonoma for review and approval a Water Conservation Plan for all buildings and landscaping.
+buildings and landscaping.
 The Water Conservation Plan shall include all reasonably feasible measures to reduce water demand to the maximum extent feasible and enhance water resource recovery to maintain sustainable water supplies.
 Measures that must be evaluated include: installation of low-flow fixtures, best available conservation technologies for all water uses, rainwater and stormwater collection systems and graywater reuse.
 Landscaping plans must comply with the County Water Efficient Landscape Ordinance.
 Verification from a qualified irrigation specialist that landscaping plan complies with the County Ordinance shall be provided.
 The measures in the plan shall be implemented by the applicant and verified by Permit Sonoma staff prior to Certificate of Occupancy or operation of the use.
 (GP2020 REVISED)

-Policy C-WR-4b: County operated water systems shall be required to minimize water loss and waste and promote programs to minimize water loss and waste by public water suppliers and their customers.
+Policy C-WR-4c: County operated water systems shall be required to minimize water loss and waste and promote programs to minimize water loss and waste by public water suppliers and their customers.
 (GP2020 REVISED)

-Policy C-WR-4c: Require conservation of water resources for agricultural through activities that increase the efficiency of water use for crop irrigation, frost protection, and livestock.
-(CCC REVISED - GP2020)
+Policy C-WR-4d: Encourage and support conservation for agricultural activities that increase the efficiency of water use for crop irrigation, frost protection, and livestock.
+(GP2020)

-Policy C-WR-4d: Ensure that public wastewater disposal systems are designed to reclaim and reuse recycled water for agriculture, geothermal facilities, landscaping, parks, public facilities, wildlife enhancement, and other uses to the extent practicable, provided that the water meets the applicable water quality standards and is supplied in appropriate quantities for the intended uses.
+Policy C-WR-4e: Ensure that public wastewater disposal systems are designed to reclaim and reuse recycled water for agriculture, geothermal facilities, landscaping, parks, public facilities, wildlife enhancement, and other uses to the extent practicable, provided that the water meets the applicable water quality standards and is supplied in appropriate quantities for the intended uses.
 (GP2020)

-Policy C-WR-4e: Allow graywater systems, roof catchment of rainwater, and other methods of re-using water; and minimizing the need to use potable surface water or groundwater.
-(CCC REVISED - GP2020)
+Policy C-WR-4f: Encourage graywater systems, roof catchment of rainwater, and other methods of re-using water; and minimizing the need to use potable surface water or groundwater.
+(GP2020)

-Policy CWR-4f: Require property owners to incorporate only native, drought-tolerant, and low water use plants to conserve water and reduce the potential for runoff and erosion.
-(CCC REVISED - NEW)
+Policy CWR-4g: Encourage property owners to incorporate only native, drought-tolerant, and low water use plants to conserve water and reduce the potential for runoff and erosion.

-Policy C-WR-4g: Support programs to monitor and determine per capita or per unit water use in each community and area, and use these data in groundwater management plans, master facilities plans, and wastewater treatment plans.
+Policy C-WR-4h: Support programs to monitor and determine per capita or per unit water use in each community and area, and use these data in groundwater management plans, master facilities plans, and wastewater treatment plans.
 (GP2020)

-Policy C-WR-4h: Encourage monitoring for all water use and require water metering for public water suppliers that require water users to pay for costs of the amount of water used.
+Policy C-WR-4i: Encourage monitoring for all water use and water metering for public water suppliers that require water users to pay for costs of the amount of water used.
 Encourage tiering and other pricing mechanisms for public water suppliers that provide incentives for water users to employ conservation and reuse programs.
 Actively encourage public water suppliers to maximize water re-use and conservation prior to increasing net water use for new development.
-(PC REVISED - GP2020)
+(GP2020)